FFFSake

 ways, as described below.

-engine takes FFB commands received from vJoy (coming from
+The forwarder engine takes FFB commands received from vJoy (coming from

 the game or from Windows) and writes them to the physical device using DirectInput.